 What Should I Do?

 In Minnesota, there's no requirement that you equally divide your estate among your family.
 Surprisingly, a lot of the issues that people encounter can be headed off right now.
 Much like other issues we all run into, simply discussing your estate plan with your family can defuse the tension.
 Unfortunately, many families aren’t comfortable having that type of discussion.
 But doing so can save everyone a lot of drama

 You May Also Like

 - Five Common Mistakes With “DIY” Estate Plans That You Should Avoid

 - Intestate: What Happens To Your Assets If You Die Without A Will?

 - Death Planning: A Morbid Sounding Term For Your Estate Plan

-If you’ve been considering an estate plan and would like to know a little more about the process, you can click here for a free guide to estate planning and financial planning.
-If you’re ready to get started, call my office to set up a Legal Strategy Session and we can discuss the best option for your situation – (877) AMAYERS.
+If you’ve been considering an estate plan and would like to know a little more about the process in Minnesota, you can check out the free guide to estate planning and financial planning on this page and if you’re ready to get started, let's set up a Legal Strategy Session and we can discuss the best option for your situation.